amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 At this step, you should have you device successfully connected to Raspberry Pi.

-> if you are able to connect bluetooth device, then skip to <A2DP Support> section
+> if you are able to connect bluetooth device, then skip to 'A2DP Support' section

 > If you are able to pair and trust the bluetooth device but not able to connect to it: